hasura/ndc-hub/registry/open-api-lambda/README.md

 ## Quickstart using the DDN CLI

 > [!TIP]
-> The following instructions are just a quick summary of how to use the OpenAPI Lambda connector.
+> The following instructions are intended to get you quickly started with using the OpenAPI Lambda connector.
-> To see it in use in a wider Hasura DDN project, and to understand the underlying DDN concepts, please check out the [Hasura DDN Getting Started Guide](https://hasura.io/docs/3.0/getting-started/overview/).
+> For further information on DDN, please check out the [Hasura DDN Getting Started Guide](https://hasura.io/docs/3.0/getting-started/overview/).

 > [!NOTE]
 > This section assumes that you have already setup a Supergraph and added a Subgraph.